shaquillekiragu/nc-news-backend/README.md

 The link to the hosted version of this backend server: https://news-webpage-project.onrender.com

+## Frontend Repository

+Link to the frontend GitHub repository of NC News: https://github.com/shaquillekiragu/nc-news-frontend

 ## Minimum Versions

-You will need to have these versions or later for the following dependencies in order to run this project:
+You will need to have these versions or newer for the following technologies in order to run this project:

-- Node.js - **v14.18.0** or later
+- Node.js - **v20.9.0** or newer
 - PostgreSQL - **v20.x** or later

 ## Installation